The Insolvency Review: Australia

 Upon execution of a DOCA, the voluntary administration will terminate.
 Once the DOCA has been executed, a director's powers are no longer suspended, but they can only exercise their powers consistently with the provisions of the DOCA.

-When the powers granted to a receiver are expressed broadly, as they usually are, the receiver will control the management of the company and its business to the exclusion of the directors.
+When the powers granted to a receiver are expressed broadly, as they usually are, the receiver will control the management of the company and its business to the exclusion of the directors and administrators.

-Following the implementation of a scheme, often a scheme administrator will be appointed to implement the terms of the scheme (who must be a registered liquidator), and this role ceases once the scheme is implemented.
+Following the implementation of a scheme, often a scheme administrator (who must be a registered liquidator) will be appointed to implement the terms of the scheme, and this role ceases once the scheme is implemented.
 This is not a requirement under the Corporations Act but is often used in large and complex creditors' schemes.

 vi Special regimes